Updated January 12, 2022

 Q7 What is classes are full?

-There will be optional university-wide orientation activities and compulsory occupational therapy orientation activities – more information will be provided as plans are finalised.
+There will be optional university-wide orientation activities and compulsory occupational therapy orientation activities.